SAVING RURAL HOSPITALS

 at Small Rural Hospitals

-Actual amounts are for rural hospitals <$30 million total expenses in the most recent three years available.
+Actual amounts are from 2017-2019 at rural hospitals <$30 million total expense.
 Estimates (dotted line) are from Figure 3-27.
-Adjusted values (solid line) are the estimated values reduced to reflect inflation between 2017 and 2020.
+Adjusted values (solid line) are the estimated values reduced to reflect inflation between 2018 and 2020.

 The Impact of Testing Volume on the Cost Per Laboratory Test